 Probiotics are the good microorganisms (bacteria) living in your dog's digestive tract.
 When provided in adequate amounts, probiotics can help support a healthy gastrointestinal (GI) tract.
 Stress, antibiotics and poor diet can easily upset the balance of the microorganisms in the GI tract, leading to illness in your dog

 Therefore, choosing a premium-quality food such as our GO!
-SOLUTIONS CARNIVORE recipes that contain probiotics and are a great way to support your dog's GI health.
+SOLUTIONS DIGESTION + GUT HEALTH Recipes that contain probiotics and are a great way to support your dog's GI health.

 What are prebiotics?

 Prebiotics are components in food that remain undigested until they reach the large intestine, where they act as food sources for good bacteria (i.e. probiotics) that live there.
 The most common examples of prebiotics in dog food are inulin from chicory root, oligofructose, and fructooligosaccharides (FOS).
 Studies have shown that dog food containing prebiotics have higher levels of beneficial bacteria in their stool, particularly Bifidobacteria and Lactobacilli.1 Prebiotics have also been shown to improve regularity and stool quality.

 What are digestive enzymes?

 Digestive enzymes are biologically active proteins that help break down and digest nutrients.
 Because of similarities in how probiotics and digestive enzymes are named on a bag of dog food, they can sometimes be confused.
 However, it's essential to realize that not only are probiotics and digestive enzymes different in structure, they also have very other functions in terms of supporting GI health.